David S. Mann (judge)

-David S. Mann is the Chief Judge of the Washington Court of Appeals, Division I.
+David S. Mann is an American lawyer who has served as a judge of the Washington Court of Appeals, Division I since 2016.

 Biography

-Judge David S. Mann was appointed to Division I of the Washington State Court of Appeals by Governor Jay Inslee in August 2016, and ran unopposed to retain his seat in November 2017.
-Judge Mann is currently serving as the Acting Chief Judge for Division I and is a member of the Washington Board of Judicial Administration.
-Mann ran for re-election for the Division I District 1 judge of the Washington Court of Appeals.
+Mann was appointed to Division I of the Washington State Court of Appeals by Governor Jay Inslee in August 2016, and ran unopposed to retain his seat in November 2017.
+Judge Mann is currently serving as the acting chief judge for Division I and is a member of the Washington Board of Judicial Administration.
+Mann ran for re-election for the Division I judge of the Washington Court of Appeals.
 He won in the general election on November 3, 2020.